Event box

 Ms. Sama Androon is a recent graduate from the BPS Ontario program and currently pursuing her Master of Science in Educational Leadership at NU.
 She has been working in the education field locally and internationally for the last ten years and is currently the Program Leader (Enhanced Character Education Program) in a private school.
 She describes herself as a lifelong learner who is profoundly passionate about education, community advocacy, and promoting social justice and the pivotal roles in establishing equitable and inclusive spaces in our schools and the Canadian society at large.

-Related LibGuide: Faculty Development by Rachael Rossi
+Related LibGuide: Faculty Development by Rachael (Rossi) Webb, Ph.D.

 Dates & Times: